Mumsnet and Mr Mueller*

 Why I'm writing about this now

 After being discussed and maligned by others for so long, I feel the need to take back my story.
-I hope that telling my own experience and asserting that it matters will help my healing after an ordeal that has nearly cost me my life.

 If you are struggling with mental health and/or suicidal thoughts, please seek immediate support.
 In the UK, the NHS has advice for people experiencing a crisis.
 The charity Suicide Prevention UK has made a specific commitment to support trans people.